Cherry Rhubarb Crisp

 - Use rolled oats as instant oats are too delicate

-My husband got cherries from Farmer’s market this weekend and this is a perfect way to use them!
+My husband got cherries from Farmer’s market this weekend and I made your recipe.
+So delicious!
 I am so glad that I came across this recipe of yours. 🙂

 Thanks so much Cookilicious!
 I appreciate it!